Tough c interview questions

 Explanation:

-All variable in c are by default not volatile.
-With help of modifier volatile which is keyword of c language you can make any variable as volatile variable.
+All variables in C are, by default, not volatile.
+By using the volatile modifier, which is a keyword in the C language, you can designate any variable as a volatile variable.

-1. A volatile variable can be changed by the background routine of preprocessor.
-This background routine may be interrupt signals by microprocessor, threads, real times clocks etc.
+1. A volatile variable can be modified by background routines of the preprocessor.
+These routines may include interrupt signals by microprocessors, threads, real-time clocks, etc.

-2. In simple word we can say a value volatile variable which has stored in the memory can be by any external sources.
+2. In simple terms, a value in a volatile variable, stored in memory, can be altered by any external sources.

-3. Whenever compiler encounter any reference of volatile variable is always load the value of variable from memory so that if any external source has modified the value in the memory complier will get its updated value.
+3. Whenever the compiler encounters any reference to a volatile variable, it always loads the value of the variable from memory.
+This ensures that if any external source has modified the value in memory, the compiler will obtain its updated value.

-4. Working principle of volatile variable is opposite to the register variable in c.
-Hence volatile variables take more execution time than non-volatile variables.
+4. The working principle of volatile variables is opposite to that of register variables in C. As a result, volatile variables take more execution time than non-volatile variables.

 A volatile variable is declared with help of keyword volatile: